q4ow/snustalk/README.md

 A Discord bot built with discord.js, originally developed for the SnusTalk Central server but available for anyone to use and modify under the MIT license.

+## I AM ONLY HUMAN
+I maintain this project in my spare time.
+I am 16 and my exams are next month, this bot **WILL NOT** get frequent, meaningful updates.
+Although I don't ever plan to abandon this, I make no promises.
+The project will always be MIT licensed, you will forever have the right to copy, edit, redistribute and use this code in any commercial or non-commercial manner.
+Show some love with a star if it's interesting and maybe fork it if you're feeling adventurous.
+I'm open to pull requests, issues, feature requests and more.
+If you do something cool with my code, I'd love to see it so drop me an email or add me on [Discord](https://discord.com/users/1230319937155760131).

 ## Features

 ### Currently Implemented